softalker/archetypes/README.md

 - **archetypeArtifactId**
 - **archetypeVersion**

 The command has a query mode that cannot be used with this repository.
-You can avoid entering that mode providing the coordinates and an aditional property named **archetypeCatalog** with the value ***local***
+You need to avoid entering that mode by providing the the coordinates and also an aditional property named **archetypeCatalog** having the fixed value ***local***

 This four (and no other) values can also be predefined by means of the the [.mvn/jvm.config](https://maven.apache.org/configure.html#mvn-jvm-config-file)) file

-A valid content for [that file](https://maven.apache.org/configure.html#mvn-jvm-config-file) (or a valid set of command line arguments) to create a new project based on [an specific](https://github.com/softalks/archetypes/tree/main/void) Softalks Maven archetype:
+This file contents//command line arguments will allow to create a new project based on [an specific](https://github.com/softalks/archetypes/tree/main/void) Softalks Maven archetype:
 ```
 -DarchetypeGroupId=com -DarchetypeArtifactId=softalks.archetypes.void -DarchetypeVersion=1.0 -DarchetypeCatalog=local
 ```